Rear-end collision: who is liable and what are your rights?

 • concentration problems

-Whiplash after rear-end collision
+Whiplash after a rear-end collision

-• symptoms sometimes only appear days later
+• symptoms sometimes do not appear until days later

 • medical scans do not always show abnormalities